Waltrip High School

 Doug on right - Marine sniper -- guy on left was his spotter.
 Iraq 2003

 Doug - Iraq, 2003.
 A little humor - these packages and mail were backlogged from home.
 He should have received them in Kuwait while he was waiting to go into Iraq.
 He was in Kuwait 1 month and never received any packages or mail from home because of a delivery mixup.
 These were delivered to him in Iraq in the middle of the war - all in one day.
 This is when they were sleeping on the ground, no roof over their heads, and obviously no storage room!
+But he knew he was loved at home !heart

 Invasion of Iraq - 2003 - Downfall of Saddam Hussein

-Doug on far right -Baghdad, Iraq
+Doug on far right - Baghdad, Iraq

 Doug on left - Outside Baghdad, Iraq